 Private Home Care Industry.
 Private home care organizations employ home care aides to provide services to consumers who are unable to perform the activities on their own due to their age or disability.
 Because these private entities are not currently required to be licensed, it is difficult to determine the exact number of organizations currently in operation in California.
-(Chapter 790, Statutes of 2013 [AB 1217, Lowenthal], will require licensure of private home care organizations beginning in 2015.)
+(Chapter 790, Statutes of 2013 [AB 1217, Lowenthal], will require licensure of private home care organizations by the Department of Social Services [DSS] beginning in 2015.)
 Additionally, official data is not currently available on the annual revenue each home care organization is currently generating.
 However, in our research, we found estimates of between 1,200 and 2,500 private home care organizations in California with annual revenue ranging from \$100,000 to over \$5 million (based on a survey of a significant portion of the home care industry).

 Services Provided by Private Home Care Organizations.
 These private home care organizations employ home care aides to provide services such as bathing, dressing, feeding, personal hygiene, transferring, ambulating, toileting, housekeeping, laundry, and transportation.
 Some home care organizations also operate home health and hospice services in addition to their home care services.
+Home care organizations that also provide home health services have their home health portion of their business licensed by the California Department of Public Health (DPH).